cloudflare/cloudflare-docs/content/kv/platform/kv-commands.md

 - `--path` {{<prop-meta>}}optional{{</prop-meta>}}
   - When defined, the value is loaded from the file at `--path` rather than reading it from the `VALUE` argument.
 This is ideal for security-sensitive operations because it avoids saving keys and values into your terminal history.
 - `--binding` {{<type>}}string{{</type>}}
-  - The binding name of the namespace, as stored in the `wrangler.toml` file, to delete.
+  - The binding name of the KV namespace, as stored in the `wrangler.toml` file, to delete.
 - `--namespace-id` {{<type>}}string{{</type>}}
-  - The ID of the namespace to delete.
+  - The ID of the KV namespace to delete.
 - `--env` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}
   - Perform on a specific environment.
 - `--preview` {{<type>}}boolean{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}